Enjoying My Life

 School and College

 I had a love-hate relationship with the school.
 On one hand, I loved hanging out with my friends and learning some of the stuff, on the other hand, I was constantly restless.
 Sitting still was a struggle unless we were doing my favourite subjects.
 It’s not that I had difficulty in learning, in fact, I excelled at maths, but most of the stuff failed to capture my imagination.

 If it hadn’t been for our weekend trips, I wouldn’t have survived my school days.

 One of the only things I enjoyed was computer science, and during high school, it soon became clear that the only possible career path was in IT.
-As a result, I studied computer science at college, graduated and quickly found a job with a decent salary.
+As a result, I studied computer science at college, graduated, and quickly found a job with a decent salary.
 The tech industry is not slowing down, it is evident that there will be an increased amount of career opportunities in it, with many people being able to find a job that suits their skills and expertise.

 Throughout college, I worked evenings and weekends to save up and travel during the summer.
 Once I was an adult, I started traveling on my own whenever the opportunity presented itself.
 I started by going to South America during the summer after completing the first year.
 I remember traveling on a shoe-string budget and having to be ultra-resourceful throughout the trip.
 But somehow, I always landed on my feet.